Heroku Deployment#

 to match your application's

-Note: For deploying to Heroku, it is required that you use checkout
+Note: For deploying to Heroku, you must use checkout

 with